 “Adolescents entering the adult world in the 21st century will read and write more than at any other time in human history.
 They will need advanced levels of literacy to perform their jobs, run their households, act as citizens, and conduct their personal lives.
 They will need literacy to cope with the flood of information they will find everywhere they turn.
 They will need literacy to feed their imaginations so they can create the world of the future.
 In a complex and sometimes even dangerous world, their ability to read can be crucial.”

 Morning reading is the term we give to the 30 minutes of taught reading which takes place at the start of every school day.
-In these sessions every pupil and every teacher settles down to share a book together for half an hour.
+In these sessions every pupil and every teacher settle down to share a book together for half an hour.
+They will complete a range of text related tasks throughout the term in relation to the books.
+Some examples include:

 It's a great way to start the school day and to give primacy to the number one skill which will determine the success of our pupils in school and beyond: reading.